sethadams2024/networking-lab-journal/day_to_day.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Setting up the D-Link**
-- Plugged the main Ethernet into it:
+- Connected the main Ethernet cable to the device.
-- Plugged LANN1 into my gaming pc to configure it
-      - Interestingly enough, it started working immediately.
-I don't understand why yet.
+ LAN1 to my gaming PC for configuration.
+Interestingly, it started working, though the reason remains unclear.
-- Ok, I cannot access the configuration menu and need to reset the thing.
-The device says not to change the password, but the previous owner did otherwise.
+- Unable to access the configuration menu due to the previous owner changing the password, despite instructions not to do so.
-- Figured it out, held the reset for 15 seconds with my new screwdriver set "Mechmax" highly recommend for small screws and smaller needed tools.
-- After configuring it as a Dynamic IP, the system is up.
-Due to being very old, I am maxed at roughly 94 Mbps.
+- Resolved by holding the reset button for 15 using my new "Mechmax" screwdriver set, which highly recommend for small screws and tools- Configured the device as Dynamic IP, and the system is operational., due to its age, the speed is capped at approximately 94 Mbps.

 Configuring various settings
-- I had to update the time, so I found how to set the NTP (Network Time Protocol) to time.google.co,m and it connected!
+- Updated the time by the NTP (Network Time Protocol) to time.google.com, which successfully connected.
-- Have to update it, which means I need to save the config before updating
+- Saved the configuration to prepare for an update.

 UPDATE:
-THAT WAS THE WORST MISTAKE I HAVE EVER MADE.
-I bricked the router and cannot access it at all.
-I have tried just about everything, and nothing is working to get it back online

-TLDR: I bricked and killed my first router on the first day.

-Now that it's dead, basically, I am going to open it and see the parts of it.
-I will put screenshots in the wiki!
-Update: It has been taken apart.
-That is it for Day 1!
+The update made a critical mistake, resulting in the router being bricked and rendered completely inaccessible.
+Despite numerous recovery attempts, it remains offline.

+TL: The first day of using the router failed, as it was bricked beyond repair.

+Now that it is nonfunctional, I have decided toassemble it to examine its components.
+Screenshots will be added to the wikiUpdate: The router has fully dis.
+This concludes Day 1.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Day 2